dhanu10896/opinion-poll/readme.md

 	4. How are we monitoring the performance of our service?
 Do we get alerts whenever critical
 components fail or their performance degrade?

+Delivery Driver (Non-CDL) - Southeast

+This User can act as Coordinator/Distributor

+•	Create a user role and disable the flag View Supplier name in user role permission.
+•	Create a User and assign the same user role to it.
+Enable the flag ‘User can act as coordinator’.
+•	Verify that User will always see the supplier name regardless of the setting on their user role.